 Square Miles of Published New Geologic Mapping

 Several large-area maps were released in early FY2016, including a sizable amount of field mapping performed many years ago.
-Included in the FY2016 total is 11,916 sq. miles, published in 2015 by Nokleberg, W.J and others (Geologic maps of the eastern Alaska Range, Alaska - 44 quadrangles, 1:63,360 scale).
-Total square miles of published mapping (606 sq. mi.) was below average in FY2018, derived from three reports highlighting the geology of Kasatochi and Mt.
-Chiginigak volcanoes and the Tok River area, Tanacross A-5 and A-6 quadrangles, eastern Alaska Range.
-Although this FY18 target was not reached, DGGS published many other datasets and reports that were not traditional geologic maps (i.e. coastal elevation data and tsunami inundation and permanent flooding maps).
+Included in the FY2016 total is 11,916 sq. mi. published by Nokleberg, W.J and others, 2015, Geologic maps of the eastern Alaska Range, Alaska (44 quadrangles, 1:63,360 scale).
+Total square miles of published mapping (1,311 sq. mi.) was about average in FY2019, derived from two reports highlighting the geology of the Umiat-Gubik area, central North Slope, Alaska and four quadrangles in the Northeastern Tanacross region.
+Although this FY2019 target was not reached, DGGS published many other datasets and reports that were not traditional geologic maps (i.e. coastal elevation data and tsunami inundation and permanent flooding maps).

 |A1: Core Service - Produce timely and reliable new energy-related geologic information in areas of poor geologic understanding and high energy-resource potential|